AQA Combined Science

 Students will follow one of two routes in science depending on their abilities, skills and prior attainment.
 Students will be given the opportunity to study separate sciences (chosen as an option subject) or will follow the combined science pathway.

 Science underpins the most fundamental aspects of everyday life, and a sound understanding of scientific principles is essential in our rapidly advancing 21st century society.
 Many of the skills taught are transferable to other subjects and will support learning throughout the curriculum.

-Students will complete examination board set practical tasks during lesson time and these will be followed by a 1 hour written paper to assess their understanding.
+Practical Assessments: Students will complete examination board set practical tasks during lesson time and these will be followed by a 1 hour written paper to assess their understanding and practical skills.

 A pass in science allows student to progress to A levels in Biology, Chemistry, Physics or Level 3 Applied Science at Key Stage 5.